wlads/reefpoints/source/posts/2014-05-02-what-is-holding-up-uniqueness-validator.md

 ### Not as straight forward as one would think

-Before we never talk about the complication with implementing the remote validator, we should talk about if `uniqueness` should be both a remote **and** local validator.
+Before we even talk about the complication with implementing the remote validator, we should talk about if `uniqueness` should be both a remote **and** local validator.